The Link Between Social Relationships and Brain Health: Insights and Strategies

 To combat this damaging cycle, mindful practices should be incorporated into daily routines.

-Mindfulness techniques such as meditation and deep breathing exercises have proven beneficial for reducing cortisol levels.
+Mindfulness techniques such as meditation and deep have proven beneficial for reducing cortisol levels.

 These practices enable individuals to focus on the present moment rather than worrying about past or future events that may cause anxiety.

-Group activities also offer a unique opportunity for stress management by providing and connection.
+Group activities also offer a unique opportunity for stress management by providing social support and connection.

 Research indicates that individuals who feel more connected tend to handle stress better than those who feel isolated.